michalcichon/michalcichon.github.io/_posts/2014-03-20-ssh-tunneling-using-putty-and-google-chrome.md

 Make sure you are providing the correct port number.
 I used 9999 but you can use whatever you want but the same in PuTTY and Chrome.

-After these steps you probably have your tunnel set up correctly.
+After these steps you should have your tunnel set up correctly.